Looking to get rich off of penny stocks? Well, it’s not that easy, and there are many things you should be aware of before investing in penny stocks.

 First off, there’s choosing from the thousands of penny stocks available, of which only a handful will be worth your time.
 About 75% of the common stocks in Canada are currently trading below $5 (the threshold for penny stocks), according to this stock screener.
 It can be like finding a needle in a haystack.

-But there are reasons to both consider and disregard penny stocks as viable investments, and I will help you understand both in this article, so you might be able to make more informed investment decisions.
+But there are also many other reasons to both consider and disregard penny stocks as viable investments.
+I will help you understand both in this article and go over my picks for the best penny stocks in Canada.